 Consultation on digital technologies for public health functions

-ECDC will consult with European learned societies, professional associations, industry representations as well as EU and international partner institutions and technical experts in the field.
+ECDC is planning to consult with public health experts from Member States, European academic and professional associations, EU and international partner institutions and technical experts in the field of digital technologies.

-The scope of the meeting are digital technologies and innovations, such as:
+The scope of the consultation is digital technologies and innovations, such as:

-- data exchange across sectors and/or countries, related governance, standards, interoperability, standardisation within health informatics (health data standards and classifications), related aspects of digital data protection, privacy and cybersecurity
+- data exchange across sectors and/or countries, relevant governance, standards, interoperability, standardisation within health informatics (health data standards and classifications), related aspects of digital data protection, privacy and cybersecurity;

 - augmented/virtual reality

-- identification, collection, appraisal, analysis, reporting and visualisation of surveillance and research data and other possibly relevant information such as grey literature and social media data
+- identification, collection, appraisal, analysis, reporting and visualisation of surveillance and research data and other possible relevant information (e.g. grey literature and social media data);

-- implementation of public health measures and monitoring and assessment of their effects and effectiveness
+- implementation of public health measures and monitoring and assessment of their effectiveness;

-The objectives of the meeting are to review and discuss the results of a scoping review and other related work on digital technologies for public health key functions, exchange ideas and information as well as practical examples and lessons learned, discuss opportunities and challenges, and perform a forward look covering a period of 7-10 years.
+The objectives of the consultation meetings are to evaluate and discuss the results of a scoping review and other related work on digital technologies for key public health functions; to exchange ideas and information; to look at practical examples and lessons learned; to discuss opportunities and challenges, and to look ahead at the next 7-10 years.

-It is not the intention of the meeting to agree upon or recommend specific technical solutions.
+It is not our intention to agree upon or recommend specific technical solutions.
 The meeting is purely consultative and the results will be used to advise ECDC’s senior management and the Centre’s stakeholders.
 Please note that meeting participation is by invitation only.